House of Scorpio > Code of Conduct

 Touch anyone without asking.
 Anyone, at any event, on any part of their body, for any reason.
 Just don't.

 Linger in play spaces when not playing.
-PLEASE don't hang out watching people anywhere in or near the play areas!
-It makes them feel uncomfortable, and it makes you look like a Wanky McJerkoff!
+DO NOT hang out watching people anywhere in or near the play areas.
+It makes them feel uncomfortable, and it makes you look like a Wanky McJerkoff.
 It's also a giant red flag for us to remove you from the premises.
 If you want to be social rather than sexy, there's plenty of room at the bar or the dance floor.
 If your kink is to watch, get consent from those you're watching.
-Always have a PAL with you in or near a play area, and remember you are held directly responsible for each other's behavior.
+Always have a PAL with you in or near a play area.

 Cruise aggressively.
 This is not the place to pick up singles, unicorns or couples.
 YES, connect to other humans and see what possibilities there may be beyond our walls.
 NO, do not treat our space as a meat market.
 Unless you're being given clear verbal or non-verbal cues (i.e. enthusiastic consent) to continue interaction, DON'T. Thank the person for their time and move on.
-Don't wait for someone to be made uncomfortable by your presence...because at that point, you may end up with a warning on file.
+Don't wait for someone to be made uncomfortable by your presence...because at that point, you may end up being asked to leave, and potentially banned permanently.

-Get too intoxicated or do hard drugs.
-Having a couple of drinks is fine; we are all grown-ups here.
-But if you get blitzed, we will notice, and we will ask you to leave.
+Be intoxicated or do hard drugs.
 If your judgment is impaired, you're not able to make consent decisions and are putting yourself and EVERYONE at the party in an unfair situation.
-We also have a zero-tolerance policy on hard drugs: those on them tend to insist they're absolutely fine to make consent decisions, and that's just objectively not the case.
+We also have a specific zero-tolerance policy on hard drugs: those on them tend to insist they're absolutely fine to make consent decisions, and that's just objectively not the case.
 Bringing hard drugs into our space will earn you a permanent black mark on file, so not only will you be asked to leave, but you won't be able to return.

 Take photographs (audio, video, drawings...).
 We can't believe we have to point this one out.
 Absolutely no recording of any kind is allowed, and phones must be stashed for the duration of the event.
 If you must check your phone, the most polite way to do so is at the front, where the door person can see you.
 If you're trying to capture a particularly fabulous outfit, talk to the door person about whether and where the photo would be appropriate.
 Usually the photo wall at the front is safe for pics, as it's far outside the main party zone.